 Treatments for Congenitally Missing Teeth

-Dentists replace missing teeth with partial bridges, dentures or implants.
 A partial bridge anchors a false tooth to the healthy teeth on each side of the gap, while a denture replaces a whole set of teeth and partial dentures replace a few teeth.
-Dental implants consist of a titanium implant (fixture) that is inserted into your jaw bone and a crown is attached to the top of the implant abutment.
+Dental implants consist of a titanium implant (fixture) that is inserted into your jawbone, and a crown is attached to the top of the implant abutment.
 But what's best for you or your child all depends on your dentist's assessment, your age or your child's age, and the best options available.

-When it comes to keeping your mouth healthy after receiving treatment, it all may sound like a lot—but in fact, caring for bridges, dentures and dental implants is similar to caring for natural teeth.
-Brushing twice a day with a toothpaste like Colgate TotalSF Advanced Deep Clean and flossing once a day is usually all that's required.
+When it comes to keeping your mouth healthy after receiving treatment, it all may sound like a lot—but in fact, caring for bridges, dentures, and dental implants are similar to caring for natural teeth.
+Brushing twice a day and flossing daily is usually all that's required.